AlessandroMinoccheri/website/content/post/php7-2.md

 }
 ```

-This new feature allows to update parent classes without updating all its subclasses.
+This new feature allows to update parent classes without updating all their subclasses.

 Probably this is a marginal improvement  (it will never be used so frequently).